Burt Reynolds: Career decline

 James L. Brooks wrote the role of astronaut Garrett Breedlove in Terms of Endearment (1983) with Reynolds in mind.
 However, Reynolds refused the role, and instead starred in another car-chase comedy Stroker Ace (1983), directed by Needham.
 The Endearment part went to Jack Nicholson, who won an Academy Award for Best Supporting Actor.
 Reynolds said in 1987, "I felt I owed Hal more than I owed Jim," but Stroker Ace failed.
-Reynolds admitted that refusing the role was a mistake.

-I regret that one most of all because it was a real acting part....
+Reynolds admitted that refusing that role was a mistake.
+"I regret that one most of all because it was a real acting part....
 I wish I would have done it, and thinking back now, it was really a stupid decision, but I made a lot of stupid decisions in that period.
-It must have been my stupid period.
+It must have been my stupid period."

 In 1983, an unnamed producer said that while Reynolds's salaries would not decrease because of Stroker Aces failure, "if two or three more such pictures don't work, people will just stop putting him in that kind of movie and that's the kind of film for which he gets paid the most".
 Reynolds felt that it was a turning point in his career from which he never recovered.
 "That's where I lost them," he said of his fans.